Winterizing Your Outdoor Kitchen

 Introduction

-The most critical step in winterization is protecting your plumbing.
-Water expands when it freezes, which can burst pipes and ruin expensive outdoor faucets.
+The most important step is protecting your pipes.
+Water grows when it freezes.
+That can burst pipes and ruin your outdoor faucets.

-• Shut off the Water: Locate the indoor shut-off valve for your outdoor water lines and turn it off completely.
+- Shut off the Water: Find the indoor shut-off valve for your outdoor lines and turn it off.

-• Drain the Lines: Open the outdoor faucets to drain any remaining water.
-If your system has a “bleeder” valve indoors, open it to ensure the line is completely empty.
+- Drain the Lines: Open the outdoor faucets to let the water out.
+If you have a bleeder valve indoors, open it too.
+Make sure the line is empty.

-• The Sink: Clear the drain of any debris.
-If possible, cover the sink to prevent moisture and leaves from accumulating.
+- The Sink: Clean the drain.
+If you can, cover the sink to keep out moisture and leaves.

 2. Appliances: Fridges and Ice Makers